How Dragonfly Inspired Micro Air Vehicle Wings

 Dragonflies have four independently controlled wings, each with a corrugated cross-section.
 The corrugations add structural stiffness without adding weight — like a corrugated cardboard box — and create beneficial turbulence on the upper surface that delays stall.
 Their catch rate in aerial hunting exceeds 95%.

-In the language of biomimicry, this falls under the Move › Generate efficient lift at low speeds category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Generate efficient lift at low speeds category.

 The Design Principle